rachelostic/rachel.ostic.ca/content/post/2020books/index.md

 \begin{equation*}
 y = \sum_{i=1}^n a_i x_i + a_0
 \end{equation*}
 to try to find possible correlations by fitting the $a_i$.
 In this case, the indices 1 through $n$ refer to the different column entries for each book.
-I'm using a model from **sklearn**.
+I'm using a model from \textbf{sklearn}.

 ```